informatics-isi-edu/deriva-client-bundle/README.md

 per-user installations will not.

 * On MacOSX, users must click the `"Change Installation Location..."` and then select `"Install for me only"` to perform a user installation.
+The software will be installed into the user's home directory in the subdirectory `Applications/DERIVA Client Tools`.

 * On Windows, the installer package defaults to user-mode installation.
 There is no interactive installer prompt for a system installation, however,